How Much Down Payment for a Colorado Home?

-If you are looking to buy a home, on of your first steps should be to know how much of a down payment will put on the home.
+If you are looking to buy a home, one of your first steps should be to know how much of a down payment you will need for the home.
 Here is an overview of some programs:

 Low down payments - 3.5% with a 580 credit score or higher; 10% down from 500